Obama: Iran and Cuba ties don't benefit Venezuela

 'IDEOLOGICAL BATTLES'

+Since coming to power 13 years ago, Chavez has sought to project himself as the head of a global "anti-imperialist" movement inspired by his friend and ideological mentor, former Cuban president Fidel Castro.

+Chavez lauds Castro's communist-led revolution and underwent cancer surgery in Cuba in June.
+After recuperating from that and four sessions of chemotherapy, Chavez is now focused on winning a new six-year presidential term at an election next October.

-In the interview, Obama said the U.S. administration was closely watching the run-up to the Venezuelan vote.
+In his interview, Obama said the U.S. administration was closely watching the run-up to the Venezuelan vote.

 "We felt great concern to see that measures have been taken to restrict press freedom and to erode the separation of powers that are so necessary for a democracy to flourish," he said.

 A year ago, the U.S. government revoked the Venezuelan ambassador's visa in retaliation after Chavez rejected Obama's choice of envoy to Caracas.
-That appeared to bury any lingering hopes of a rapprochement between both men.
+That appeared to bury any lingering hopes of a rapprochement between the two men.

-But most analysts say neither will risk jeopardizing trade ties, principally Venezuelan oil exports that amount to about 1 million barrels per day and are crucial to both economies.
+But most analysts say neither will risk jeopardizing trade ties, principally Venezuelan oil exports that amount to about one million barrels per day and are crucial to both economies.

-But within months, Chavez said Obama was disillusioning the world by following his predecessor George W. Bush's foreign policies, and the rhetoric from Caracas cranked up again.
+But within months, he said Obama was disillusioning the world by sticking to his predecessor George W. Bush's foreign policies, and the rhetoric from Caracas cranked up again.

-In his interview, Obama said most people in the region were worn out by the war of words.
+In his interview with El Universal, Obama said most people in the region were worn out by the war of words.

 "I think most people in Latin America are tired of refighting old ideological battles that contribute absolutely nothing towards improving their daily life.
 Our people want to know what we promote, not just what we oppose," he said.